analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

   * If the terminal program you are using says 'permission denied,' try prepending `sudo`.
 For example, instead of typing 'gtkterm', type 'sudo gtkterm'.
 Alternatively, ensure your user is part of the `dialout` group.
   * If the serial port successfully opens, but nothing appears on the console output, press RESET on the EV Kit, SW5.
   * Some early versions of the EV Kit did not pre-program the Hello World example, instead, they still have a test program in flash.
 If you see a console output that starts with '*** CNN Test *** ', you should also see '*** PASS *** '.
 In this case LED D1 should also be illuminated constantly.
+  * If you can no longer program the MAX78000, it may be in a locked-out state.
+Refer to the "How to Unlock a MAX78000 That Can No Longer Be Programmed" section.
   * If there are no signs-of-life (no LEDs blinking, no terminal output, no debugger communication), you can open the socket and inspect the MAX78000 to see if it is present and ball 1 is in the proper location.
 Additional information regarding the socket and ball 1 indicators are provided below.
 Be sure to power off the board before opening the socket.

 ## Installing the Developer Tools (Linux)